blacklightpy/vaultofknowledge/Jyothish Standard for Devanagari Transliteration.md

 I hate IAST and ITRANS, though I'm glad they did exist.
 So I'm making my own.
+And this is also because त is pronounced as "ta" instead of "tha" as it is in pronounced in Malayalam, and ठ is pronounced as "ṭha" instead of "ta" or "ṭa".
+That also implies थ is "tha" and ट is "ṭa", which are both fine.

+This means in my system, I'll be using double a-s to show pronounced sounds, but both त and थ would be "tha" and both ट and ठ would be "ṭa".
+This does not differentiate the two in writing, and that's because it is not possible to do so using the English script without diacritics.
+The goal of my system is to help people pronounce the words correctly, while also being able to type them in the same manner easily using commonly used characters.
+If the goal is to